The tracking detector of the FASER experiment: Interlock and Detector control system

 \subsection{Tracker Interlock and Monitoring}

-Figure~\ref{fig:ArchitectureTIM} shows a picture of TIM as well as its corresponding block diagram.
+Figure~\ref{fig:ArchitectureTIM} shows a picture of a TIM board as well as its corresponding block diagram.
 The core of the TIM is the AM335X micro-controller as well as three independent comparator based interlock circuits.

-The TIM can connect to up to six tracker patch-panels via DB25 connectors each connector carrying the signal from one frame temperature sensor, $4\times2$ module temperature sensors, and one humidity sensor.
+The TIM can serve up to six tracker patch-panels via DB25 connectors each connector carrying the signal from one frame temperature sensor, $4\times2$ module temperature sensors, and one humidity sensor.
 There is one additional DB9 input that allows to connect up to 2 additional environmental temperature sensors.
 The latter is currently not used in the FASER trackers setup, but leaves flexibility for further monitoring in the future.

 All the mentioned sensors are routed to the microprocessor for digitization and monitoring.
 In addition, the frame temperature sensors of patch-panels that belong to the same tracker plane enter into one of the three comparator-based circuits in which a hardware interlock signal is generated if the analog signal of those sensors lies outside of the valid range.
 The range itself can be adjusted with potentiometers.
 Eventually, two interlock signals are generated for the relevant power supply channels per comparator circuit: One for the LV power supplies and the other for the HV power supplies.
-The interlock is released at the power supply side in both cases when a logical high level is applied.
-In case of the LV interlock signal the logical high level amounts to $9\,\mathrm{V}$ while for the HV interlock signal $5\,\mathrm{V}$ is used.
-Additional hardware switches on the TIM allow to combine (or exclude) individual outputs of the three comparator circuits into a single interlock signal in case of the HV interlock signal.
+The interlock is active at the power supply side when no logical high level is applied.

 Finally, the TIM features several interfaces for higher level communication: an Ethernet port for the communication with the DCS as well as several serial interfaces for debugging and optional connection to other devices.